-75 Image of Annie E (Schroat) Myers from the Pennsylvania Lumber Museum, Pennsylvania Historical Museum Commission.
-Image of Thomas Myers from Find A Grave, https://www.findagrave.com/memorial/124481664/thomas-s-myers.
-Accessed on 22 April 2021.
+112 Image of Annie E. (Schroat) Myers from the Pennsylvania Lumber Museum, Pennsylvania Historical Museum Commission.
+Image of Thomas Myers from Find A Grave,

-Although the Myers' crew was experienced, they still had a near incident at the "New Rockville Bridge," just north of Harrisburg.
+Although the Myers' crew was experienced, they still had a near incident at the "New Rockville Bridge," just north of Harrisburg, Dauphin County.
 This bridge was completed in 1902 and still stands.
 It was preceded by two other bridges.
 Pilots and their rafts needed to navigate around the large piers of the arches of the sandstone masonry railroad bridge.
-Rafts could easily "stove up" or sustain damage and break up due to hitting one of the bridges unyielding piers or unseen rocks, some of the many dangers of river travel at the time.
+Rafts could easily "stove up" or sustain damage and break up due to hitting one of the bridge's unyielding piers or unseen rocks, some of the many dangers of river travel at the time.
 Their next hazard was Conewago Falls, below Harrisburg in Lancaster County.
 Historically, this section of the Susquehanna River considerably drops in a short span of river and is full of natural hazards.
 The falls are located around where the Conewago Creek merges with the Susquehanna River and was considered to be one of the most dangerous sections of river.
-76 This would have been a risky trip for Annie, but as reported she hoped to repeat the trip the following year.
+This would have been a risky trip for Annie, but as reported she hoped to repeat the trip the following year.

 In addition to her trip on the timber raft, Annie faced the challenges of raising a large family.

 Annie and Thomas had 15 children, 13 of whom made it in to adulthood.
 Annie would have faced periods alone when Thomas was rafting.
 Undoubtedly, her children helped in raising their siblings, which was a common occurrence.
 However, Annie faced an even longer period without Thomas, when he and his brothers went on a "Klondike."
 In 1898, Thomas, along with some of this brothers, went to Alaska seeking fortune in the gold rush hoping to find a fortune.

 According to the Clinton Democrat, July 28, 1898,